 We’d put the rubber band through the lifesaver wheels and wrap it carefully around the stick of gum, which served as the wings.
 Then we’d savor a few lifesavers as we hung the airplanes on the Christmas tree.

-I’ve made these little ornaments with my children every year, but as of last year, they’d never made them with their grandpa–the master airplane maker.
+I’ve made these little ornaments with my children every year, but they’d never made them with their grandpa–the master airplane maker.

 So I decided that if I wanted Christmas to be simple, peaceful, and full of things that matter most, I needed to sit down and plan it.
-By following the steps I’m about to outline below, our Christmas last year became the best one I’ve ever had.
+By following the steps I’m about to outline below, our Christmas that year and last year have become the best ones I’ve ever had.

 In case you’d like to join me this year, I’ve put together a special Christmas-planning template based on our Mind Organization for Moms program.
 We’re going to use the five steps of David Allen’s Natural Planning Model (from the book Getting Things Done) and Christmas is going to be phenomenal.

 For this part, I sat down with my children and gave them the following prompts:

 - What do you want this Christmas to feel like for our family?